dsmi-lab-ntust/AnomalyDetectionToolbox/benchmarks/PointAnomaly/Iris/readme.txt

-file include 50 data instance of main kind iris and 3 data instance of non-main kind iris which are anomaly.
+This dataset includes 50 data instances of main kind iris and 3 data instances of non-main kind iris which are anomaly.
-( normal : anomaly = 95 : 5 )
+( normal : anomaly = 50 : 3 )
 ----------------------------------------------------
 |    attributes : 4     |label : 2                  |
 |1. sepal length in cm  |  1.
 0(Setosa)                |